etene/rsg/README.md

 ```

 ### Example
-*Using the King James Version bible as input*
+*Using the King James Version Bible (included in the repository) as input*
 ```
 $python rsg.py kjv12.txt -n 20
 Like cheese?
 Thou hast slain him with your speeches.
 They shall eat, and went his way rejoicing.